- vs. Binge Eating

-- Emotional eating is the tendency of its sufferers to respond to stress by eating often high-carbohydrate, high-calorie foods with low nutritional value.
+- Emotional eating is responding to stress by eating high-carbohydrate, high-calorie foods with low nutritional value.

 - The quantity of food that is consumed is the primary difference between emotional eating and binge eating.

-- Like most emotional symptoms, emotional eating is thought to be the result of a number of factors rather than one single cause.
+- Like most emotional symptoms, emotional eating is thought to result from a number of factors rather than a single cause.

-- Overcoming emotional eating tends to involve teaching the sufferer healthier ways to view food and develop better eating habits, recognize their triggers for engaging in this behavior, and develop appropriate ways to prevent and alleviate stress.
+- Overcoming emotional eating involves teaching the individual healthier ways to view food and develop better eating habits, recognize their triggers for engaging in this behavior, and develop other more appropriate ways to prevent and alleviate stress.

 - When untreated, emotional overeating can cause obesity, problems with weight loss, and even lead to food addiction.

-- Reducing stress, using food as sustenance rather than a way to solve problems, and using constructive ways to handle emotions can help to prevent emotional eating.
+- Reducing stress, using food as sustenance rather than as a way to solve problems, and using constructive ways to handle emotions can help to prevent emotional eating.

 What is emotional eating?

 Emotional eating is the tendency of its sufferers to respond to stress by eating, even when not experiencing physical hunger.
 Emotional eating or emotional hunger is often a craving for high-calorie or high-carbohydrate foods that have minimal nutritional value.
-The foods that emotional eaters crave are often referred to as comfort foods, like ice cream, cookies, chocolate, chips, French fries, pizza, and other junk foods.
+The foods that emotional eaters crave are often referred to as comfort foods, like ice cream, cookies, chocolate, chips, French fries, and pizza.
 About 40% of people tend to eat more when stressed, while about 40% eat less and 20% experience no change in the amount of food they eat when exposed to stress.
 Consequently, stress can be associated with both weight gain and weight loss.

 While emotional eating can be a symptom of what mental-health professionals call atypical depression, many people who do not have clinical depression or any other mental-health issue engage in this behavior in response to momentary or chronic stress.
 This behavior is highly common and is significant since it can interfere with maintaining a healthy diet and contribute to obesity.